 Foreign securities risk.
 Less information may be publicly available regarding foreign issuers.
 Foreign securities may be subject to foreign taxes and may be more volatile than U.S. securities.
-Currency fluctuations and political and economic developments may adversely impact the value of foreign securities.
-The risks of investing in foreign securities are magnified in emerging markets.
-Any depositary receipts are subject to most of the risks associated with investing in foreign securities directly because the value of a depositary receipt is dependent upon the market price of the underlying foreign equity security.
-Depositary receipts are also subject to liquidity risk.
+Currency fluctuations and political and economic developments may adversely impact the value of foreign securities

 Hedging, derivatives, and other strategic transactions risk.
-Hedging, derivatives, and other strategic transactions may increase a fund's volatility and could produce disproportionate losses, potentially more than the Fund's principal investment.
+Hedging, derivatives, and other strategic transactions may increase a fund's volatility and could produce disproportionate losses, potentially more than the fund's principal investment.
 Risks of these transactions are different from and possibly greater than risks of investing directly in securities and other traditional instruments.
 Under certain market conditions, derivatives could become harder to value or sell and may become subject to liquidity risk (i.e., the inability to enter into closing transactions).
 Derivatives and other strategic transactions that a fund may utilize include: credit default swaps, foreign currency forward contracts, futures contracts, interest-rate swaps, and options.
 Foreign currency forward contracts, futures contracts, options, and swaps generally are subject to counterparty risk.
 In addition, swaps may be subject to interest-rate and settlement risk, and the risk of default of the underlying reference obligation.
 Derivatives associated with foreign currency transactions are subject to currency risk.